-The concrete chunks selected for the cairn evidence the years of being worn down, of being reclaimed from the manmade by natural forces, being smoothed round as they are gradually and patiently being reduced to grains of sand and eventually, one day be erased.
+The pieces selected for the cairn evidence the subsequent years of being worn down, of being reclaimed by natural forces as they were gradually and patiently being smoothed round and reduced in size to eventually, one day be erased.

 Cairn: Sea-worn bricks

 29 x 38 x 102cm.